mcv-m6-video/mcv-m6-2021-team1/README.md

   -m {gm,agm,sota}, --model {gm,agm,sota}
                         The model used for background modeling.
 Default value is 'gm':Gaussian.
   -c {gray,rgb,hsv,lab,ycrcb}, --colorspace {gray,rgb,hsv,lab,ycrcb}
                         choose the colorspace used for background modeling.
-Default value is 'gray -M MAX, --max MAX     max number of frames for which to extract foreground.
+                        Default value is 'gray.
+  -M MAX, --max MAX     max number of frames for which to extract foreground.
 Set to '-1' by default.
   -perc PERCENTAGE, --percentage PERCENTAGE
                         percentage of video to use for background modeling -a N [N ...], --alpha N [N ...] alpha value or values depending on color space used for modelling -p P, --p P           Rho (p): [AdaptiveGaussianModel] parameter controlling the inclusion of new information to model -d, --display         to display frames as they are processed -meth {mog,mog2,lsbp,gmg,cnt,gsoc,knn}, --method {mog,mog2,lsbp,gmg,cnt,gsoc,knn}
                         SOTA algorithm used for background subtraction.
                         The '--model' parameter has to be set to 'sota' to be able to use this.
 ````

 ## Random/Grid search